-The purpose of this study is to investigate the feasibility, needed infrastructure improvements, and potential operating policies for bus lanes within the Capital District Transportation Authority (CDTA) fixed route service area.
-The study will consider bus only lanes, shared bus/parking lanes and shared bus/bike lanes in Bus Rapid Transit (BRT) and other transit corridors in CDTA’s service area.
-CDTA and the Capital District Transportation Committee (CDTC) will jointly manage the study.
+The purpose of this study was to investigate the feasibility, needed infrastructure improvements, and potential operating policies for bus lanes within the Capital District Transportation Authority (CDTA) fixed route service area.
+The study considered bus only lanes, shared bus/parking lanes and shared bus/bike lanes in Bus Rapid Transit (BRT) and other transit corridors in CDTA’s service area.
+CDTA and the Capital District Transportation Committee (CDTC) jointly managed the study.

 Increase speeds and decrease travel times of bus operations